DevSecOps: Integrating Security into Your CI/CD Pipeline

 Time from Discovery to Fix

 How long does it take from finding a vulnerability to deploying the fix?
-Track this by severity:
+Track this by severity because not all vulnerabilities are equal.

 Vulnerability Trends by Severity